20 Ways Smoking Weed Affects Your Health

-According to a Gallup poll released in October 2017, 64% of the U.S. population believes that marijuana should be legal, and our neighbor to the north—yes, Canada—has actually gone ahead and cleared the way for the federal legalization of marijuana, which takes effect in July 2018.
-Part of what’s driving the mainstream acceptance of marijuana on either side of the border and around the world is the notion that weed is a relatively harmless substance.
+According to a Gallup poll released in October 2017, 64% of the U.S. population believes that marijuana should be legal, and our neighbor to the north—yes, Canada—has actually gone ahead and cleared the way for the federal legalization of marijuana, which took effect in July 2018.
+Part of what's driving the mainstream acceptance of marijuana on either side of the border and around the world is the notion that weed is a relatively harmless substance.
 Somehow, the prevailing wisdom taking hold is that weed is, you know, not so bad, and a lesser evil than alcohol, tobacco, and other harmful substances.
 But is that tru—and what if you're smoking week every day?

 1. Yes, marijuana alters your sleep.

-You don’t have to be a longtime reader of Best Life to know that we love sleep.
-Or rather, we love the positive effects of a good night’s shuteye on our practically all other aspects of our lives.
+You don't have to be a longtime reader of Best Life to know that we love sleep.
+Or rather, we love the positive effects of a good night's shuteye on practically all other aspects of our lives.
 But the connection between weed and sleep?
 It gives us pause.
 And if you're smoking week every day, it's something you'll want to beware of.

 First, it depends on the type of weed you're using.
 An "indica" is known the relaxing type of marijuana—whereas a "sativa" is said to be energizing.
 The former, of course, would be the one that would, in theory, help you sleep better.